mhavey/marklogic/uml2es/docs/uml_mapping.md

 - The old big modeling approach.
 Try to avoid the need for this.
 Smaller models!
 - Complex to deploy.
 Is each UML model a separate ES model, or are all UML models merged to one ES model?
 Hard to sort out namespaces, dependencies.

+### 3. Several Models Linked by External Reference

-3. Build several models, but loosely couple them by having classes in different models refer to each other by named external reference.
+Build several models, but loosely couple them by having classes in different models refer to each other by named external reference.
 Suppose model M (whose base URI is "http://modelM") has class C. In model N, I want class D to contain an attribute, A, whose type is class C. In approach 2, we would use the tool's import capability to import into model N the package in model M that contains class C. In approach 3, we forgo the the import and stereotype attribute A as being an external reference to C. To do this we stereotype attribute A as esProperty.
 Within this stereotype, we give the value of the externalRef tag as "http://modelM/C".
 [See <http://docs.marklogic.com/guide/entity-services/models#id_15972> for more on how external references are defined in Entity Services.]

 Pros: